 - Green-zoned land was deemed suitable for rebuilding.
 Those with damaged properties had to negotiate settlements with the government Earthquake Commission (which covered damage up to $100,000) and their insurer.

 The settlement of claims was slow.
 Critics charged insurers with deliberately delaying claims for financial benefit.
 Insurers said the complexity of claims was the problem.

 A survey of 800 Cantabrians in early 2014 found that 67% were still grieving for what had been lost in Christchurch, 65% reported feeling tired and almost half were not sleeping well.
 Experts were not surprised by the finding, explaining that recovering emotionally from a disaster could take between five and 10 years.

 In mid-2014 opinion was divided over the direction and pace of the rebuild.
 Tensions between the government and Christchurch City Council had hindered progress; some thought CCDU processes were scaring off developers, and thousands were still waiting for their homes to be rebuilt.
-Conversely, the government’s relationship with the council was improving; about 10% of the rebuild had been completed, cordons had been lifted from the inner-city red zone and several large businesses had committed to moving back into the CBD.
-Matters had reached a turning point.
+On the other hand, the government’s relationship with the council was improving; about 10% of the rebuild had been completed, cordons had been lifted from the inner-city red zone and several large businesses had committed to moving back into the CBD.

 The Kaikōura earthquake

-At 12.02 a.m. on Monday 14 November 2016 a magnitude 7.8 earthquake struck New Zealand, causing significant damage to buildings and infrastructure in northern Canterbury as well as neighbouring Marlborough.
-Landslides cut off road and rail links to Kaikōura – stranding large numbers of visitors in the popular tourist town.
-Two people lost their lives: one at a property in Mt Lyford as a result of a heart attack and another when a homestead collapsed in Kaikōura.
+At 12.02 a.m. on Monday 14 November 2016 a magnitude 7.8 earthquake struck central New Zealand, causing significant damage to buildings and infrastructure in northern Canterbury and neighbouring Marlborough.
+Landslides cut off road and rail links to Kaikōura, stranding large numbers of visitors in the popular tourist town.
+Two people lost their lives: one at Mt Lyford as a result of a heart attack and another when a house collapsed in Kaikōura.